douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * hararo - hair (usually refers to a lot of hair or hair as a collective)
 * harmonio - harmony
 * haro - hair
+* harpinto - bristle
 * havaĵo - possession, property
 * haveno - harbor, port
 * havi - to have
-* havigi - to provide, to supply
+* havigi - to provide, to supply, to afford
 * hazarda - random, accidental
 * haŭto - skin
 * hejma - home